google/splot-java/README.md

 *   `splot-processor`: An annotation processor for processing trait definitions.
 *   `splot-traits`: A standard set of defined traits.
-*   `splot-local`: Classes for implementing local functional endpoints, as well as a local technology implementation.
+*   `splot-local`: Classes for implementing local things, as well as a local technology implementation.
 *   `smcp`: A library for using the experimental CoAP-based [Splot Monitoring and Control Protocol][SMCP] using the [Splot Object Model][SOM] as implemented in `splot-base`.